ICMS-conference/icms-conference.github.io/guidelines.md

 | End of early registration | 18 May 2020 |
 | Registration closed | 29 June 2020 |
 | 7th ICMS in Braunschweig | 13-16 July 2020 |

+It has been pointed out that it could be wise to move all of the above to earlier dates.